agrippa/spark-swat/README.md

    that will run well on accelerators and the SWAT runtime is also able to auto-optimize some things.
-6. **What platforms is SWAT tested on?** As a small project, SWAT is currently only tested on HotSpot JDK 1.7.8\_80, Spark 1.5.1, Hadoop 2.5.2, GCC 4.8.5, CUDA 6.5, NVIDIA GPUs, all under Red Hat Enterprise Linux Server release 6.5.
+6. **What platforms is SWAT tested on?** As a small project, SWAT is currently only regularly tested on HotSpot JDK 1.7.8\_80, Spark 1.5.1, Hadoop 2.5.2, GCC 4.8.5, CUDA 6.5, NVIDIA GPUs, all under Red Hat Enterprise Linux Server release 6.5.
+   It has been used on other systems, including AMD-based clusters, but is not tested regularly there.
-   It is likely to run on other Linux-based systems, but may need tweaking.
+   It is likely to run on Linux-based systems, but may need tweaking.

 # Setup